aces/Loris/modules/candidate_parameters/README.md

 The candidate parameters module has the following configurations that affect its usage

  - useProband
-    - This setting displays/hides the Proband tab of the module
+    - This setting displays/hides the Proband tab of the module.

  - useFamilyID
-    - This setting displays/hides the Family tab of the module
+    - This setting displays/hides the Family tab of the module.

  - useConsent
-    - This setting displays/hides the Consent tab of the module
+    - This setting displays/hides the Consent tab of the module.

 ## Interactions with LORIS

-- Information collected in this modules is exported into the Data Query Tool (DQT) using the `CouchDB_Import_Demographics.php` tool.
-Any modifications or additions to this module should be manually added to the script in order to view them in the DQT Demographics table or alternatively added to another script to be imported separately into the DQT.
+- Information collected in this modules is exported towards the Data Query Tool (DQT) using the `CouchDB_Import_Demographics.php` tool.
+Any modifications or additions to this module should be manually added to the script in order to view them in the DQT Demographics table or alternatively added to another script to be exported separately towards the DQT.